flexpa/os/docs/process/development.md

 ### Merging
 **Purpose**: Merging is the final event of our product development process.
 Merging, also known as “shipping”, is performed on individual pull requests once they have received an approving review and all status checks are passing.

 **Output**: The author of a pull request has the responsibility to merge the pull request.
 Unless explicitly requested, individual contributors should never merge a pull request on behalf of someone else.
 This is critically important because after the merge it is similarly the responsibility of the author to verify the successful deployment of the code.
-When merging, commit messages follow a standard format:
+When merging, commit messages follow [a standard format](https://www.conventionalcommits.org/en/v1.0.0/#summary):

 ```
-feat|chore|bug(project): Title matching pull request title
+feat|chore|fix(project): Title matching pull request title

 A single, tidy commit description (do not merge multiple commit descriptions without editing)

-Co-authored by: <coauth@flexpa.com>
+Co-authored-by: <coauthor@flexpa.com>
+Co-authored-by: <another-coauthor@flexpa.com>
 ```

 ### Changelog